 Shhh… Don't Tell Anyone About Chicken Ranch Beach

-When the weather warms up (even if it's in the middle of winter!), it's time to take advantage of it and head to the beach.
+When the weather warms up, it's time to take advantage of it and head to the beach.
 Good, safe swimming beaches with warm weather can be hard to come by in Marin County and the Bay Area, but they're there if you know where to look.
 Some of them are hidden gems known only to locals and other insiders.
 Chicken Ranch Beach, located on Tomales Bay just outside the West Marin town of Inverness, is one of those well kept secrets.
 (So do us a favor and don't tell anyone about it, OK?)

 Like Heart's Desire Beach up the road a bit in Tomales Bay State Park, Chicken Ranch Beach sits on the shallow relatively warm waters of Tomales Bay.
 It's a popular place for families, with a gentle, sandy beach and no surf to speak of, only ripples that lap gently on the shore.
 Kids can wade, swim, play in the sand, and run to their hearts' content.
 When the tide goes out, kids can look for shells, too.
 Chicken Ranch Beach is a fabulous place to raise your beach umbrella, spread out a blanket or two, and spend the day relaxing in the sun.
 It's a popular place with kayakers and paddleboarders, too.